 If you want to donate by Western Union, MoneyGram or check

 Anything sent by wire must go to “Eric Lea Jackson Malo,” which is the name on the editor’s cedula.
 The companies won’t transfer the money if it is made out any other way.
 The Panama News, being unincorporated, does not have a bank account or a mailbox in its name.
-(Some reforms in the way of letting people do business under assumed names without all of the hassle of incorporation would be a welcome move by the next government, but we aren’t holding our breath waiting for this.)
-So if you want to donate by check send us an email so that it can be arranged.
+If you want to donate by check send us an email so that it can be arranged.